2018 FIFA World Cup Group D: Argentina vs Iceland

+Lionel Messi's penalty kick is saved by Hörður Björgvin Magnússon.

 The two teams had never met before.

 Despite stamping their authority on the game's opening stages, Argentina struggled to find space against the Icelandic defence.
 Argentina then scored in the 19th minute, Sergio Agüero scoring with a powerful left foot shot to the top left corner of the net giving them a 1–0 lead.
 Alfreð Finnbogason made history by scoring his country's first World Cup goal just four minutes later when he slotted to the net from six yards out after the ball broke to him from six yards out.
 Argentina then had the chance to go ahead again when Hörður Björgvin Magnússon pushed Maximiliano Meza inside the box after 64 minutes.
 Hannes Þór Halldórsson dove to his right to deny Lionel Messi a goal.
-Although Argentina continued to press for a goal, but they were repeatedly denied by the Nordics' defense.
+Although Argentina continued to press for a goal, but they were repeatedly denied by the Icelandics' defense.

 Argentina failed to win their opening match at a World Cup tournament for the first time since losing to Cameroon in 1990, and it was the first time that they drew their opener in the competition.
-Argentina have missed their last two penalties taken at a World Cup finals (excluding shootouts), with Ariel Ortega failing to convert against Sweden in 2002 before Messi's effort against Iceland in 2018.
+Argentina have missed their last two penalties taken at a World Cup finals (excluding shoot-outs), with Ariel Ortega failing to convert against Sweden in 2002 before Messi's effort against Iceland in 2018.
 The Iceland forward's goal after 23 minutes was the earliest scored for a nation playing in their first World Cup match since Rashidi Yekini netted after 21 minutes for Nigeria against Bulgaria on 21 June 1994.